Front Gate

 January 1980, I planted 5,000 Virginia Pine Seedlings to make up for lost time.
 The first year was spent mowing and spraying herbicide and insecticide for the weeds and insects that soon found the newly planted seedlings.
 Producing Christmas trees is very labor intensive, and in the early years it was all done by hand; planting, spraying, shearing, and even shaking the trees for the customers at selling time.
 As time passed I was able to mechanize and it was not as hard on the old back.

 December 1983, My wife and then 2 young children, Amanda 5, and Kevin, Jr. 3, opened the farm to the public and sold about 350 trees the first year.
-We were elated to start a small family business as Christmas tree growers on a shoestring budget and to see it come to fruition.
-It just goes to show you what hard work and prayer can accomplish.
+We were elated to start a small family business, as Christmas tree growers, on a shoestring budget and to see it come to fruition.
+It just goes to show you what PRAYER and hard work can accomplish.

 September 1985 saw the caboose added to the family with the birth of our second daughter, Bethany Anne, and our lives have never been the same.
 Tree sales have steadily climbed over the years to peek around 900 trees a year, that is until...

-December 1997, Our farm opened once again to offer the residents of Washington Parish some of the freshest and highest quality Christmas trees, where you can cut your own Christmas tree.
+November 1997, Our farm opened once again to offer the residents of Washington Parish a farm where they could select and cut your own Christmas tree.

 August 2003, We experienced every parent's nightmare: our son had been called up for active duty in Afghanistan.
 Our son is a sergeant and member of the 205th Engineer Battalion of the Louisiana Army National Guard, stationed in Franklinton, LA.
 He and his unit were stationed in Kandahar, Afghanistan until June 2004.
 Thanks to many hours of prayer, Kevin and all of his unit returned home safely after a job well done.

-March 10, 2005, My family has been blessed with the birth of our first granddaughter, Lainie Elise, 6 lbs., 13 oz., 20 inches long.
-Our daughter Amanda and Lainie are doing well and went home on the 11th of March.
+March 10, 2005, My family has been blessed with the birth of our first granddaughter, Lainie Elise.
+She is the daughter of Amanda and Luke.

 April 23, 2005, Our son Kevin, Jr. was married to Donna Adams in a beautiful afternoon service at Superior Ave.
 Baptist Church.
 The couple honeymooned in the Dominican Republic.